PAL: PAL-N (Argentina, Paraguay, and Uruguay)

 The PAL colour system (either baseband or with any RF system, with the normal 4.43 MHz subcarrier unlike PAL-M) can also be applied to an NTSC-like 525-line picture to form what is often known as "PAL 60" (sometimes "PAL 60/525", "Quasi-PAL" or "Pseudo PAL").
 PAL-M (a broadcast standard) however should not be confused with "PAL 60" (a video playback system—see below).

 Home devices

 Multisystem TVs

 PAL television receivers manufactured since the 1990s can typically decode all of the PAL variants except, in some cases PAL-M and PAL-N. Many such receivers can also receive Eastern European and Middle Eastern SECAM, though rarely French-broadcast SECAM (because France used a quasi-unique positive video modulation, system L) unless they are manufactured for the French market.
-They will correctly display plain (non-broadcast) CVBS or S-video SECAM signals.
+They will correctly display plain (non-broadcast) CVBS or S-Video SECAM signals.
 Many can also accept baseband NTSC-M, such as from a VCR or game console, and RF modulated NTSC with a PAL standard audio subcarrier (i.e., from a modulator), though not usually broadcast NTSC (as its 4.5 MHz audio subcarrier is not supported).
-Many sets also support NTSC with a 4.43 MHz color subcarrier (see PAL 60 on the next section).
+Many sets also support NTSC with a 4.43 MHz colour subcarrier (see PAL 60 on the next section).